 Ghost Hunting in Plymouth, Massachusetts

-One boat was sneaking up on the other.
+One boat was sneaking up upon the other.
 When the storm hit, the water around the boat froze.
 The captain told his crew-members to put their alcohol in their stockings to warm their extremities.
 They chose not to listen and instead drank the alcohol.
 As we know, alcohol lowers your body temperature; therefore, they ended up freezing to death.
 Their bodies supposedly exist in a mass grave in the Burial Hill Cemetery.

 Several times, the EMF meter detected unusual changes in the electromagnetic fields.
 This happened to occur much more frequently right by a grave site, which could mean a spirit was present!
 I noticed that our EMF meter did not go off at all on the way back; it only went off in Burial Hill which is a bit spooky!

 Geoffrey had a few other ghost hunting tools, such as an infrared camera and a ghost EVP app (EVP stands for Electronic Voice Phenomenon).
 Geoffrey attempted to contact a man in Plymouth who died in Burial Hill during a thunderstorm (the last place in Plymouth you want to be during a storm due to the high elevation!)
-He asked a few questions, using the EVP app.
+He asked a few questions using the EVP app.
 We heard two short phrases.
 One of them appeared to be “clean.”
 The other no one could really make out.

 I highly recommend this fun, informative tour.
-You will leave with more knowledge of the history of Plymouth, combined with a unique, hands on ghost hunting experience.
+This unique, hands on experience, the chance to use ghost hunting equipment, and a lively tour guide, all in a great historical town, is hard to top.
+And, best of all, you will leave with more knowledge of the history of Plymouth.
 When else will you be able to walk around with an EMF meter through one of the country’s oldest cemeteries?
-A few unique facts we learned on the tour:

 *Approximately 30% of US citizens are a descendant of a Mayflower passenger.